hpc2n/sphinx-lesson-template/content/task-basics-1.rst

 :Binding thread set:        The set of threads that are affected by, or provide the context for, the execution of a region.
 :Binding implicit task:     The implicit task of the current thread team assigned to the encountering thread.

-Most OpenMP costructs have a **binding thread set** that defines the threads involved in the construct.
+Most OpenMP constructs have a **binding thread set** that defines the threads involved in the construct.
 We can also see that the current team is bound to a **binding implicit task**.
 These terms will help us to understand where the tasks are executed.